Have a question about MAYZENT or changes in relapsing multiple sclerosis (RMS)?

 When MAYZENT is stopped, symptoms of MS may return and become worse compared to before or during treatment.
 Always talk to your doctor before you stop taking MAYZENT for any reason.
 Tell your health care provider if you have worsening symptoms of MS after stopping MAYZENT.

 There are side effects associated with taking MAYZENT, including some that are serious.
 MAYZENT may slow your heart rate when you start taking it.
 Your doctor should give you an electrocardiogram (ECG) before you take your first dose.
 MAYZENT may also increase your risk of infections that may be life-threatening and cause death.
+MAYZENT may increase your risk for Progressive multifocal leukoencephalopathy (PML), which is a rare brain infection that may lead to death or severe disability.
 MAYZENT may also cause a problem with your vision called macular edema.
 Learn more about safety and side effects here, or in the MAYZENT Medication Guide.

 Some people cannot take MAYZENT, including those with a specific genotype called CYP2C9*3/*3 and certain heart conditions.
 Before starting treatment, your doctor will determine your genotype.
 Don’t take MAYZENT if you’ve had a heart attack, a type of chest pain called unstable angina, stroke or mini-stroke (transient ischemic attack or TIA), or certain types of heart failure in the last 6 months.
 If you’ve had certain types of heart block or irregular or abnormal heartbeat (arrhythmia) you also cannot take MAYZENT, unless you have a pacemaker.